 This belief of less competition over the next 12 months for domestic IT jobs -- at least in the eyes of those who Hired.com assessed -- chimes with what employers are already doing.

 In particular, the percentage of British firms sending job offers to techies outside the country fell from 25% at the beginning of 2016 to just 18% a year later -- a decrease of almost 30%.

 The site’s analysis of candidates confirms this drop-off, even though Brexit has not begun: the number of foreign techies accepting first, initial offers has halved since the ‘Leave’ vote.

-Taken together, the findings mean that the presence of foreign candidates in the IT talent pool has significantly narrowed since Brexit, as has the number of firms making them offers.
+Taken together, the findings mean that the presence of foreign candidates in the UK's IT talent pool has significantly narrowed since Brexit, as has the number of firms making them offers.

 However, the implied extra job security for Britain’s domestic IT professionals is not making even the majority of them want to stay put unconditionally.

 “Our sense is that many of the more worrisome findings…are a result of the current uncertainty characterising the political landscape,” said Hired.com’s Mehul Patel.